BookStackApp/website/content/blog/bookstack-release-v22-03.md

 There have been some further changes to webhooks based upon community feedback.
-`created_by`/`updated_by`/`owned_by` details on the sent `related_item` property will now be objects instead of ids, which themselves contain a few addition details such as `id`, `name` and `slug`.
+`created_by`/`updated_by`/`owned_by` details on the sent `related_item` property will now be objects instead of ids, which themselves contain a few details such as `id`, `name` and `slug`.

 In addition, Page creation and update events will now include revision details within the `related_item` content.

-Put all together, the POST data will now look something like this:
+Put all together, the POST data will now look something like this for a page update event:

 ```json
 {